tomas/needle/README.md

 });
 ```

-Now, if you set pass `json: true` among the options, Needle won't set your params as a querystring but instead send a JSON representation of your data through the request's body.
+Now, if you set pass `json: true` among the options, Needle won't set your params as a querystring but instead send a JSON representation of your data through the request's body, as well as set the `Content-Type` and `Accept` headers to `application/json`.

 ```js
 needle.request('get', 'forum.com/search', params, { json: true }, function(err, resp) {